0xsmit49/FaiRemix/README.md

  **FaiRemix** introduces Proof of Inspiration — a fairness-first protocol for remix culture, enabling creators to provably link their work to upstream influences and receive automatic attribution and royalties onchain.
 It creates a transparent graph of creative lineage, rewarding inspiration and collaboration while maintaining creator control.
 Powered by Zora, and remix-friendly standards, FaiRemix makes creative credit fair, programmable, and interoperable.

 ## What it is:
-An onchain attribution layer where creators register original works and optionally declare inspirations, collaborators, and tools.
+An onchain attribution layer where creators register original works and declare inspirations, collaborators, and tools.
 Any future remixed or derivative content can cite, credit, and reward these sources transparently — creating a graph of remix genealogy.

 ## Key: